Initial-boundary value problems for coupled systems of time-fractional diffusion equations: Proof of Theorem

-The above estimate holds true for all $0<s\le 1$ and it remains to check that $\|\bm H(s)\|_{L^2(\Om)}$ vanishes as $s\to0$.
-By noting the definition of the diagonal matrix $\bm D$, we find that the $k$-th entry of the diagonal matrix in front of $\bm u_0$ in \eqref{eq-def-H} reads
+Here the generic constant $C>0$ also depends on the $L^\infty$-norm of the coefficients in \eqref{equ-z}.
+However, henceforth we consider only small $s$ (e.g.\! $0<s\le 1$) so that the constant $C$ is independent of $s$.
+It remains to check that $\|\bm H(s)\|_{L^2(\Om)}$ vanishes as $s\to0$.
+By noting the definition of the diagonal matrix $\bm D$, we find that the $k$-th entry of the diagonal matrix $\bm\Si-\bm D$ in \eqref{eq-def-H} reads

 Then the norm of the first term in $\bm H(s)$ admits

 Moreover, in view of the definition of $\bm w$, we estimate the norm of the second term in $\bm H(s)$ as follows

 Here in the last inequality we used the estimate \eqref{esti-u-H1} for $\wh{\bm v}$.
 Noting that $\bm w_0$ is the solution to \eqref{equ-w0}, again by the regularity estimate for elliptic equations, we readily find that